The Research Council for Complementary Medicine (RCCM) is a charity founded in 1983, dedicated to developing high quality research in CAM.

-For subscribing members, depending on their level of membership (See Join the RCCM), there is an extensive ‘Resources for CAM Research’ section that is available.
-You can also sign up as an ordinary member for free and join our active CAM Research Network (CAMRN), via the box on the left (CAMRN Login).
+For subscribing members, depending on their level of membership (See Join the RCCM), there is an extensive 'Resources for CAM Research' section that is available, and access to our Linkedin social network.
+You can also sign up as an ordinary member for free to receive our quarterly newsletter.

 What does the RCCM do?

 RCCM’s focus for the year from October 2019 to December 2020 was on strength through collaboration.
 We will be looking outwards, engaging with regional, national and international organisations who share our values, working with them to continue to build an active and empowered community of UK CAM researchers.
 We will focus both on reaching out to CAM practitioners and researchers working across the UK, and looking further afield to strengthen our international presence through collaborating with international organisations and events.

 - To establish RCCM as the host of the ISCMR UK chapter.
 This will raise RCCM’s profile nationally and internationally and expand our network.

 - To further engage with the international CAM research community through a strong presence at the European Congress for Integrative Medicine in London in 2020.

 - To continue to work closely with the All-Party Parliamentary Group (APPG) for complementary medicine, in particular to agree a protocol for the PROMs project and begin data collection.

 - To pilot the idea of RCCM regional groups, to be hosted by established CAM research centres.
 The aim of regional groups is to facilitate engagement with researchers and practitioners at a local and regional level, to support and foster interdisciplinary collaboration

 The Publications section gives an insight into what has been achieved in the past.
 To access these publications, please join the RCCM as a Friend.